Bachelor Degree Program Options

 Students choosing a major in Roosevelt University’s College of Arts and Sciences can pursue a Bachelor of Arts degree combined with the coursework required for the ABA-approved Paralegal Studies Program.
 The BA/Paralegal Credential program option is ideal for students interested in pursuing a career in the legal profession – either as a paralegal or, after attending law school, as a lawyer.
 The paralegal courses provide an excellent background in legal terminology, procedures, concepts and a variety of legal practice areas giving future law school students an advantage over their classmates who have not had prior legal training.
 Students start work on their paralegal courses in the last year of their undergraduate studies, after they have completed 96 credit hours, including all general education requirements for the College of Arts and Sciences and all of the requirements for both their major and the Legal Studies minor.
 Download a printable Fact Sheet.

 Students interested in pursuing one of the bachelor degree program options should apply to Roosevelt University for undergraduate admission.
-At the appropriate time in their degree program usually, once all non-paralegal courses have been completed, students then submit an application to the Paralegal Studies Program.
+At the appropriate time in their degree program usually, after they have completed 60 semester hours of coursework towards their degree, students then submit an application to the Paralegal Studies Program.
 It is suggested that these students apply to the Paralegal Studies Program within one semester of the intended start date for the paralegal courses.
 These applicants should maintain an undergraduate GPA of at least 2.5 on a scale of 4.0 for eligibility to the program.

 If you are currently enrolled in one of our Bachelor Degree Program Options, you should submit this Application Form, along with the requested Statement of Intent in the semester before you plan to start taking paralegal courses.

 Click here for the tuition and fee structure for our undergraduate degree programs.